MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 ### For environments without a CDS for Apps database

 #### PowerApps Admin center
-An administrator can delete a user’s environment permissions starting from the [PowerApps Admin center](https://admin.powerapps.com/) via the following steps:
+An administrator can delete a user’s environment permissions starting from the [PowerApps Admin center](https://admin.powerapps.com/) by following these steps:

 1. From the [PowerApps Admin center](https://admin.powerapps.com/), select each environment in your organization.